 What to Expect at Home

-Recovering from open spleen removal surgery takes 4 to 8 weeks.
+Recovering from surgery takes 4 to 8 weeks.
 You may have some of these symptoms as you recover:

 - Pain around the incision for a few weeks.
-This pain should lessen each day.
+This pain should lessen over time.

 - Sore throat from the breathing tube that helped you breathe during surgery.
 Sucking on ice chips or gargling may help soothe your throat.